 API Stability Short-Term

-The dynamicConfigs() GraphQL query will return all of the dynamic configurations.
-It requires root access.
+The dynamicConfigs() GraphQL query will return all of the dynamic configurations, and their set value.
+However, it requires organization ownership.

 Syntax